AnyFetch/developers.anyfetch.com/blueprint.md

 You may customize hydraters list, or use default list.

+The user executing the call (either via `Basic` or `Bearer`) will be migrated to the new company.
+To create a new subcompany, the best practice is to create a new admin (`POST /users`) before, then create the new company while connected with the new user.

 Only available for admin users.

-> Be careful: the user will be migrated to the new company.
-To create a new subcompany, the best practice is to create a new admin (`POST /users`) before, then create the new company while connected with the new user.

 > * `401 Unauthorized`: you did not specify any credentials, or you are using a non-supported `Authorization` scheme
 > * `401 InvalidCredentials`: you did not specify a token, or your token is invalid / has been revoked.